VikasSingh1234/Social-Food-Delivery-System/README.md

 # Social Food Delivery System
 ## Objective
-Social Serving Food Delivery System(SSFDS) is a portal for a non-profit organisation (NPO) that tracks leftover food from restaurants and hotels and uses it for several purposes.
+Social Food Delivery System(SFDS) is a portal for a non-profit organisation (NPO) that tracks leftover food from restaurants and hotels and uses it for several purposes.

 ## Setup and Build Instructions